arnadillo/sf-film-locations-server/README.md

 ## Known limitations
 * The implementation relies heavily on Google Map APIs to geocode.
 Not all the location strings in the data set are straightforward and understood by the geocoding API, so it is evident that the addresses that are most complete and identifiable (e.g. "301 Rolph Street") will yield more accurate results when compared to ambiguous addresses (e.g. "Driving around Taylor/Pacific/Leavenworth").
 To tackle this challenge further (and given more time), I would have explored an approach involving Natural Language Processing to arrive at more complete and accurate addresses to feed the geocoding API.

-* The `/locations` query endpoint does not work on partial text matches.
+* The `/locations` query endpoint does not work on partial title matches.
 It expects exact string matches (although it is case insensitive).
+In other words, the API endpoint will not be able to find the movie title `'Veno'`, but it _will_ find the movie title `'Venom'` or `vEnOM`.

 ## Technologies
-Node v8.14.0, using the express framework.
+NodeJS v8.14.0, using the express framework.
+Papaparse for parsing, Google Maps API for geocoding.